djwhitt/cposc2009/notes.md

 Up until now we haven't really talked about how you might store a value for later use.
-Even though Clojure emphasises functional programming with immutable data it's practical too and provides support for shared and even mutable data through its reference types.
+Even though Clojure emphasises functional programming with immutable data, it's practical and provides support for shared and even mutable data through its reference types.

 Vars are the most common of the reference types.
 In fact we've already seen